cagov/Cron/qnacrawler/readme.md

+# THIS HAS BEEN MOVED to the repo /qna-scraper

 # Q&A scraper

 This project scrapes the www.covid19.ca.gov website to create sets of questions and answers we can populate a database with and present to users on the search result page when they query for something closely related to that Q&A pair.
 This is helpful when the answer to a specific question is available somewhere on a larger page.